ncredinburgh/JavaForSmallTeams/style/800_provide_no_more_than_one_worker_constructor.md

 }
 ```

-Fields are now only written in one location resulting in less duplication.
+Fields are now only written in one location, resulting in less duplication.

 We can also see at a glance that `Foo` cannot be constructed with null values.
-In the previous version this could only be determined by scanning three different locations.
+In the previous version, this could only be determined by scanning three different locations.

-Following this pattern it is difficult to forget to set a field even if it is non final.
+Following this pattern, it is difficult to forget to set a field even if it is non-final.